The goals of this chapter are to:

 is a sub-discipline of stratigraphy that deals with the type of rock and depositional environment of sediments and sedimentary rocks.
 One of the fundamental concepts in stratigraphy is Walther’s Law (Johannes Walther,1860-1937), which states that depositional environments vary in both space and time such that “the that occur next to one another in a vertical section of rock will be the same as those found in laterally adjacent depositional environments” (Walther, 1894).
 That’s a pretty dense statement, so let’s break it down.
 First, let’s tackle two definitions; facies and conformably.
 A facies is a characteristic rock that represents a certain depositional environment.
 These characteristics include physical, chemical, and biological aspects.
 In geology, sedimentary layers are said to lie conformably when there is no unconformity between them.
 And remember, sediment is deposited in continuous, horizontal layers.

 Now for the rest of the law.
 In the marine environment, sand is deposited close to shore, silt and clay further away, and maybe limestone very far away (Figure 5.7).
-All three of these sediments are deposited at the same time and form a single, continuous layer, as in Time 1 in Figure 5.7.
+All three of these sediments are deposited simultaneously and form a single, continuous layer, as in Time 1 in Figure 5.7.
 The boundary between them is gradational, meaning that the transition from sand to silt, or silt to clay, or clay to limestone is a gradual transition rather than an abrupt boundary (That’s what the zig-zag lines in the figure mean).
 This gradual transition keeps the single-layer continuous and conformable.

 Now, what if sea level were to rise (called ), as in Time 2 in Figure 5.7?
-As the next layer of sediment is deposited, all types of sediment are shifted toward the coastline following the sea-level rise.
+As the next layer of sediment is deposited, all sediment types are shifted toward the coastline following the sea-level rise.
 If sea level continues to rise, the next sediment layer will shift even further, as in Time 3 of Figure 5.7.
 Looking at Time 3 in Figure 5.7, the shale at the bottom is overlain by limestone, and that limestone is the same facies as the limestone to the left of that original shale.
 The same could be said about the sandstone and shale.
 That’s what Walther’s Law means, vertical changes in the succession of sedimentary rocks reflect lateral (horizontal) changes in the environment.
-If sea level were to lower (called ), the facies would move in the other direction, as in Figure 5.7 (Note: if sea level drops enough to expose sediment, erosion will take place).
+If sea level were to lower (called ), the facies would move in the other direction, as in Figure 5.8 (Note: if sea level drops enough to expose sediment, erosion will take place).

 Identifying transgressive (rise) and regressive (fall) cycles in sea level is a key component of lithostratigraphy and sequence stratigraphy.
 Figure 5.9 is a basic stratigraphic column that contains evidence of transgression and regression.